mprat/practicepython/_posts/2017-01-15-resources-for-learners.md

 permalink: /:slug/
 ---

-Practice Python aims to provide basic exercises for Python learners to discover Python, but it is certainly not complete.
-There are plenty of other resources out there online (both free and not free) that Practice Python recommends. _This page contains affiliate links._
+Practice Python aims to provide basic exercises for Python learners to discover Python, but it is certainly not a full and comprehensive resource.
+There are plenty of other resources out there online (both free and not free) that Practice Python recommends.

 <!--more-->